Designing a video concept for IMFx MOOCs

 > [!summary]+ Summary

-> This page describes the background and drawing of options for educational video styles while I was creating Massive Open Online Courses (MOOCs).
+> This page describes the background and **development** of options for educational video styles while I was creating Massive Open Online Courses (MOOCs).
 For greater depth of information, please see [[2016, MOOC video design]].
 (See the bottom of this page for the results of this activity.)

 # Designing a video concept for IMFx MOOCs